-Nothing screams summer quite as loudly as a classic margarita.
+Nothing screams summer quite as loudly as a Classic Margarita!
 Think about it — you’re hosting a cookout with friends and family, passing beer and wine like it’s water, but something is missing.
 That something is unquestionably a good cocktail.
 But the ultimate cocktail?
 Simple: the perfect margarita.
 And I’m going to help you master it.

 What type of tequila should I use in a classic margarita recipe?

-Knowing the basics will help you crank out stellar margs every single time.
-This may be a matter of personal preference, but I always use tequila blanco.
+Personal preference, but I always use tequila blanco.
 It’s regarded as the lesser of the tequilas (more on reposado below), but that doesn’t mean you should skimp on quality.

 What’s the difference between tequila blanco and reposado?

-In short, it’s the amount of time the tequila has been aged.
-The clearer the liquid, the less time it’s been sitting in either stainless steel or oak barrels.
-Thus, sometimes tequila blanco is referred to as silver tequila.
-It’s clear!
 Tequila reposado, by contrast, sits for a longer period of time, and almost always in oak barrels.
-The lengthier holding stage, as well as the oak, helps to give it that brown hue and a more distinguishable taste.
-They’re usually higher end, which is why they can often be referred to as sipping tequilas.
-They’re good enough to drink on their own.
+The lengthier holding stage, as well as the oak, gives it that brown hue and a more distinguishable taste.
+They’re usually higher end, which is why they can often be referred to as sipping tequilas: they’re good enough to drink on their own.

 - Casamigos (750ml at $35.99) – hands down, this is the only tequila I use on a regular basis.
 It’s smooth, herbaceous, and made with 100% agave.
 Highly, highly recommend.